 Vegan Savory Oatmeal with Tempeh Bacon

 Have you ever heard of savory oatmeal?
 I know we are bombarded every day on Instagram with pretty pictures of perfect oatmeal bowls covered in juicy fruit, gobs of peanut butter, and chocolate sauce.
 Sigh, can someone make me a bowl of that right now?
-Anyway, sometimes I’m not in the mood for something sweet (gasp), and this savory oatmeal bowl hits the spot every time!
+Anyway, sometimes I’m not in the mood for something sweet (gasp), and this vegan savory oatmeal bowl hits the spot every time!

 I’ve always been a salty over sweet person.
 I know that 99% of you would pick a chocolate cake over a hearty (veggie) burger, but I’d have to go the other route.
 I’m the girl who’d rather indulge in a hearty dinner than a sugar-heavy dessert.
 Call me crazy.